 Nakia Woods (they/she) is the Director for The California Coalition for Reproductive Freedom (CCRF).
-In addition to their role at HOPE, Nakia is also an aspiring midwife, full-spectrum doula, and sex educator!
+In addition to their role at CCRF, Nakia is also an aspiring midwife, full-spectrum birthworker, and sex educator!
 Originally from San Diego, Nakia has been thriving in the Bay area for over a decade.
 In their spare time, they love to take care of their plant daughter and son – Lily and Harry – interact with all things Harry Potter, and constantly change their social media accounts from private to public.

 Osiyo!
 My name is Taylor Thompson.
 I am a two-spirit person and use they/them pronouns.
 I am a citizen of the Cherokee Nation and am serving as the Food Sovereignty Division Manager for the Yurok Tribe Environmental Program.
 I am looking forward to learning about and sharing my perspective regarding food policy throughout California and moving toward a more equitable foodscape for everyone.